ChrisRisner/chrisrisner.github.io/_posts/2017-12-27-Switching-Comments-to-StaticMan.markdown

 categories: [GitHub,Blogging]
 excerpt: "This post will walk through how you can deploy OpenWhisk onto a VM running in Azure."
 logoUrl: null
-keywords: Serverless,Azure,VM
+keywords: GitHub,Blogging
-filepath: 2017-12-28-Switching-Comments-to-StaticMan.markdown
+filepath: 2017-12-27-Switching-Comments-to-StaticMan.markdown
-disqus_identifier: 2017-12-28-Switching-Comments-to-StaticMan
+disqus_identifier: 2017-12-27-Switching-Comments-to-StaticMan
 redirect_from:
   - /switching-comments-to-staticman/
 ---